NC State Extension Publications

 Skip to Site Preparation and Early Management

 A large number of wildlife species use young pine plantations.
 Young pine plantations provide dense protective cover low to the ground where most wildlife live.
-Wildlife-friendly stands of this age are rich with fruiting plants, such as blackberry, and provide abundant browse for white-tailed deer and rabbits.
+Wildlife-friendly stands of this age are rich with fruiting plants, such as blackberry, and provide abundant browse for white-tailed deer and cottontail rabbits.
 To increase plant variety, structure, and food in young pine plantations, use these management strategies:

 • Reduce control of non-pine plants during early-growth periods by applying herbicides only along the planted rows of trees (called banded application) and not in the areas between rows as is the case with a broadcast application.